Finite alphabet phase retrieval: Acknowledgments

 The authors were supported by the BSF grant no. 2020159.
-T.B. is also supported in part by the NSF-BSF grant no. 2019752, and the ISF grant no. 1924/21 and D.E. was also supported by NSF-DMS 1906725 and NSF-DMS 2205626.
+T.B. is also supported in part by the NSF-BSF grant no. 2019752, and the ISF grant no. 1924/21 and D.E. was also supported by NSF-DMS 1906725 and NSF-DMS 2205626. {The problems posed in Section \ref{sec.otherquestions} are based on remarks of the anonymous referee.}